mgbmix/mgbmix/content/CARD TYPES/Agenda.md

 ### Repercussions of Losing an Agenda

-Having an Agenda in play be sent to your history results in -1 Narrative Score.
+Having an Agenda in play be sent to your history by a Discredit attack results in -1 Narrative Score.

+Agendas lost due to Plot Twists do not suffer this penalty.